jedavidson/comp6771-notes/README.md

 The "answer" to the question will be in some field of the trait (and the traits themselves usually take the form of a `struct`).

-"Question traits" can be used to do conditional compilation:
+"Question traits" can be used to do conditional compilation, in combination with constant expressions:

 ```cpp
 auto algorithm_signed(int i) -> void;